-Serbia: Increased coal production15.
-May 2020. / News Serbia Energy
+Serbia: Increased coal production, News Serbia Energy

 Coal production in Serbia in 2020 so far has increased by 5.3 % compared to the same period last year, said Serbian Minister of Energy and Mining Aleksandar Antic at the ceremony marking the commissioning of the open pit coalmine Radljevo-North in the Kolubara basin.
 Coal production rose in April by 6 % compared to the same month in 2019, despite difficult working conditions as a result of the coronavirus pandemic, said Minister Antic.